LedgerHQ/lib-ledger-core/doc/poc/0001-modularization.md

   - `RippleLikeAccountSynchronizer`.
   - `RippleLikeKeychain`.
   - Various internals, such as database support, network parameters, etc.

+## Reversing analysis from bottom-up to top-down

+Currently, I’ve tried to go from transactions, operations etc. up to account and wallet.
+Maybe we can now go the other way around and see if we can abstract wallets enough.

 # Rationale
 > Should we go for it?
 Drop it?